 If you haven’t had enough soup yet, try my soup story at Sapori e Saperi Newsletter vol. 2 no. 4 where you’ll find out the basics for making a zuppa yourself.

 According to my Italian dictionary ‘zuppa’ means: pasta, rice or vegetables cooked in broth (of meat, fish, legumes or vegetables), served with small pieces of bread, toasted or fried in oil or butter.
-This is only the beginning according to the ‘Elegy on Zuppa alla Frantoiana’, which we found at each of our places at the Disfida della Zuppa (Soup Tournament) at Ristorante Diavoletti in Camigliano on Friday night.
+More a stew than a soup.
+And this is only the beginning according to the ‘Elegy on Zuppa alla Frantoiana’, which we found at each of our places at the Disfida della Zuppa (Zuppa Tournament) at Ristorante Diavoletti in Camigliano on Friday night.
 Since it covers both sides of an A5 page in tiny type, I’ll try to convey its essence.

 The Elegy lists the essential ingredients:

 There are so many beans to choose from.
 You can choose some grown near you.
 (Photos: http://germoplasma.arsia.toscana.it/)